 Because lighting is critical to creating the right atmosphere, you'll want to pay attention to how bright the lighting is.
 In general, warm, cozy lighting will make diners feel more comfortable and make them more likely to stay longer.

-Use of automated control systems for the lighting can help adjust the interior lighting based on the time of day and ambient brightness to make sure optimal lighting levels are met.
+The use of automated control systems for lighting can help adjust the interior lighting based on the time of day and ambient brightness to make sure optimal lighting levels are met.

 6. Keep up with current trends